henthe/fingerCounter/2D_approach/2DapproachDocu.md

 # Directory
 <pre>
 │  app.py                                   #improvements by @Dominik Zoric
-   generate_landmarks.py #Author @Dominik Zoric, file is needed to preprocess Images │  keypoint_classification_EN.ipynb #used for training the model, improvements by @Dominik Zoric │  point_history_classification.ipynb #useless for usecase "deep learning" │
+   generate_landmarks.py                    #Author @Dominik Zoric, file is needed to preprocess Images │  keypoint_classification_EN.ipynb         #used for training the model, improvements by @Dominik Zoric, added Parametertuning, optimized modelbulding for our use case
+│
 ├─model
 │  ├─keypoint_classifier